vanthinh91/maguttiCms/README.md

 ## Version
 6 - Bootstrap 4

-maguttiCms is released using Laravel 6.X preset Bootstrap 4
+maguttiCms is released using Laravel 6.X .

 ### How to Install